 You can visit many picturesque churches and cathedrals in Papeete, but if you want to see how the old Tahitians worshiped, take a drive out to Paea to see the ‘Ārahurahu marae.
 The marae is an ancient temple or meeting place.
 Multi-lingual (English included) placards explain how Tahitians used the site, which has been fully restored and now serves as an open-air museum.

 Shop at Le Marche

 Papeete’s Municipal Market, affectionately called Le Marche, is a two-story complex used by locals and visitors alike.
-The lower floor hosts a fish market on one side and woven crafts on the other, while upstairs, stalls range in offerings from black pearl necklaces to colorful pareaus, wooden carvings, and Tahitian vanilla.
+The lower floor hosts a fish market on one side and woven crafts on the other.
+Upstairs, stalls range in offerings from black pearl necklaces to colorful pareaus, wooden carvings, and Tahitian vanilla.
 I never leave without stocking up on a multi-pack of Manoi Oil, which is wonderful for hair, skin, and tanning.
 Keep in mind that wooden and woven purchases may have to be fumigated before you depart.

 Join in singing

+There’s no better way to experience the real Tahiti than through music.
 Music is a huge part of Tahitian culture, and nothing bridges a language gap faster than a voice raised in song.
 If you can sing, sing out!
 Whether you’re trying out a Tahitian banjo in the Marché, listening to a small group of musicians play at a local venue, or sitting in a crowded bar.
 It’s a fast and easy way to make some friends and join in.